Alpine Tips

 Fortunately, there’s a Superior System - gear tethers.
 Rather than clipping your gear under the bag, you tie it with the tether attached to the top.
 This allows you to grab the gear tether, and simply pull up whatever you need.

-Get another 15 foot section of 8mm cord of a different color, and do the same thing.
+Get another 5 meters section of cord of a different color, and do the same thing.
 The color coding helps you remember which rope to pull.

 And, as long as you’re buying 8 mm cord, you might as well get yourself another 15 feet to use as a docking tether for the actual haul bag, which we cover in this Tip.
 (Ideally the docking cord is a different color from the cords you use for gear tethers, to be sure you don’t accidently release the wrong one.)